open-scholarship-sfu/phase1-base/km_blog/km_blog_draft.md

 The open movement tries to empower people to overcome the limitations of resource sharing in knowledge and culture production and usage.
-With that vision in mind, the Institute for Neuroscience and Neurotechnology of the Simon Fraser University is leading a revolution to make it possible for every member of the SFU community to implement open practices to their academic routines.
+With that vision in mind, the Institute for Neuroscience and Neurotechnology at the Simon Fraser University is leading a revolution to make it possible for every member of the SFU community to implement open practices in their academic routines.
 Our role will be to connect all the open scholarship initiatives already in place at SFU (such as the open access and open data hubs at the Library, the Public Knowledge Project at Publishing, and the Open Educational Resources office), grassroots